Corning NY: Glass and Western Art

 VISIT: The Rockwell Museum (Smithsonian Affiliate)

-Intimate and approachable, The Rockwell staff welcome visitors warmly.
+Intimate, approachable, and engaging, Rockwell staff welcome visitors warmly.
 With most tourists bound for the Corning Museum of Glass nearby, they seem surprised, but very happy, to see you.

 Frederic Remington Rockwell Museum Corning NY